 Born in 1960, he attended the prestigious Ecole Normale Supérieure where he was awarded a doctorate in Philosophy and the top French teaching qualification.
 Schmitt first made a name for himself in the theatre with Don Juan on Trial in 1991, then The Visitor, a play that posits a meeting between Freud and (possibly) God.
 The work soon became a classic and is now part of the international dramatic repertoire.
 Further successes quickly followed, including Enigma Variations with Alain Delon and Francis Huster; The Libertine with Bernard Giraudeau; Frederick or the Crime Boulevard with Jean-Paul Belmondo; Between Worlds with Rufus; Partners in Crime with Charlotte Rampling and Bernard Giraudeau; Mr. Ibrahim and the Flowers of the Koran with Bruno Abraham-Kremer; The Gospels According to Pilate with Jacques Weber; Oscar and the Lady in Pink with Danielle Darrieux; Sentimental Tectonics with Clémentine Célarié and Tchéky Kario; Kiki Van Beethoven with Danièle Lebrun; The Diary of Anne Frank with Francis Huster (a world premier with kind permission from the Anne Frank Foundation); Un homme trop facile with Roland Giraud; The Guitrys with Claire Keim and Martin Lamotteand; Einstein's Betrayal with Francis Huster, Jean-Claude Dreyfus and Dan Herzberg; Georges & Georges with Alexandre Brasseur and Davy Sardou, and Si on recommençait with Michel Sardou, both plays directed by Steve Suissa.
 On March 28th 2012, Eric-Emmanuel Schmitt acquired the Théâtre Rive Gauche in Paris with Bruno Metzger, becoming at the same time the theatre’s artistic director.
 In 2015, he appeared at the Théâtre Rive Gauche with the ballet star Marie-Claude Pietragalla in a performance of The Elixir of Love adapted from his epistolary novel of the same name.

 Eric-Emmanuel Schmitt is also the author of Le Cycle de l’Invisible, six tales about childhood and spirituality.
 All six stories have met with considerable success, as both novellas and staged productions.
-They are: Milarepa; Monsieur Ibrahim and the Flowers of the Koran; Oscar and the Lady in Pink; Noah’s Child; The Sumo Wrestler Who Could Not Get Fat, and The Ten Children Madame Ming Never Had and Madame Pylinska and Chopin's secrecy.
+They are: Milarepa; Monsieur Ibrahim and the Flowers of the Koran; Oscar and the Lady in Pink; Noah’s Child; The Sumo Wrestler Who Could Not Get Fat, The Ten Children Madame Ming Never Had and Madame Pylinska and Chopin's secrecy.

 Much of his literary career has been devoted to writing novels.
 An early novel, The Sect of the Egoists, was followed by a book of light (The Gospel According to Pilate) and a book of darkness (The Alternative Hypothesis).
 Since then, he has written: When I was a Work of Art, a whimsical and contemporary version of the Faustus myth; Ulysses from Baghdad, a picaresque saga for our time that ponders the human condition; Three Women in a Mirror, a novel that traces the lives and adventures of three women from different times, united by a sense of their “otherness” and by their determination to escape the reflection in the mirror of their daily lives.
 The Parrots of the Place d'Arezzo, an exploration of contemporary tenderness, is a veritable encyclopedia of desire, sentiment and pleasure, while The Elixir of Love probes the mystery of love and attraction, and Love’s Poison describes the emotional awakening of four adolescent girls through the diaries they keep.
 In Night of Fire, Éric-Emmanuel Schmitt for the first time bares his inner spiritual and emotional life and reveals how a miraculous incident in the Sahara Desert has had a lasting effect on his whole life, as a writer and as a man.
 In his latest work, The Man Who Could See Through Faces, Eric-Emmanuel Schmitt pursues his exploration of the spiritual mysteries in a disturbing novel that blends philosophy and suspense.